 Innovative Practices immerse UIC students and faculty in unique clinical settings, and out in the community – right where people live, work, and study.

 Our department values research innovation.
-With nearly 1,000 peer-reviewed articles, in 88 publications, we enjoy the second highest publication rate of DPT programs in the country.
+With nearly 1,000 peer-reviewed articles, in 88 publications, we enjoy the top publication rate of DPT programs in the country.